-11 Typo Reporting
+14 Typo Reporting

-Twelve pages is a lot of text, and our tex editor doesn't even do spell check.
-If you notice any typos or things in this document or the starter code which you think we should change, please let us know by telling your Lab TA or a Lab Assistant.
+This is a lot of text, and our tex editor doesn't even do spell check.
+If you notice any typos or things in this document or the starter code which you think we should change, please let us know by telling a Lab TA.
 It's really easy to miss things, so please help us out and make the course better for the next generation of students.